paxha/lararole/docs/how_to_use/what_is_module.md

     content: lararole, laravel role management, laravel user management, laravel library, laravel package, laravel management system
 ---

-# Module Model
+# What is module

+Module is like a specific portion contains specific CRUDs like a `Inventory` is module and it has CRUD related `Brand`, `Category` and `Product`.'
+Lararole has Module model which provide some relationships and functions etc...

-### Relationships
+## Relationships

-The trait provides various relationships:
+The Module provides various relationships:

 -   `children()`: The model's direct children.
 -   `nestedChildren()`: The model's nested children.